TNG/if-webpage-plugins/CONTRIBUTING.md

 To make the tests for the webpage impact plugin work, you need a chrome installation for puppeteer.

-Run `npx puppeteer browsers install chrome` to install the latest one.
+Run `pnpm exec puppeteer browsers install chrome` to install the required version.

 ### <a name="commitmsg"></a> Commit Message Conventions